getsentry/craft/README.md

 | `includeNames` | **optional**.
 Regular expression: only matched files will be processed by the target.
 There is one special case that `includeNames` supports, if your build doesn't any artifacts you can write `includeNames: /none/`, this will skip the check for artifacts towards Zeus entirely. |
 | `excludeNames` | **optional**.
 Regular expression: the matched files will be skipped by the target.
 Matching is performed after testing for inclusion (via `includeNames`).                                                                                                                            |

+If neither option is included, all artifacts for the release will be processed by the target.

 **Example:**

 ```yaml